Adapter Pattern Tutorial

 define pattern

-3. In the Define Design Pattern dialog box, specify the pattern name Adapter.
+3. In the Define Design Pattern dialog box, specify the pattern name as Adapter.
 Keep the file name as is.
 Click OK to proceed.

 name adapter pattern

-Applying Design Pattern on Class Diagram
+Applying the Design Pattern to a Class Diagram

-1. Create a new project Diagram Editor.
+1. Create a new project named Diagram Editor.

-2. Create a class diagram Domain Model.
+2. Create a class diagram named Domain Model.

 3. Right-click on the class diagram and select Utilities > Apply Design Pattern... from the popup menu.